Ghana, a country on the West Coast of Africa, is one of the most thriving democracies on the continent.

 Primary, junior, and secondary school education is tuition-free and mandatory in Ghana, although there are charges for uniforms and fees.
 Students begin their six-year primary education at age six.
 They continue through junior secondary school for three years, which provides academic, technical and vocational training.
 Those who continue move into the three-year senior secondary school program.
 Entrance into one of the five Ghanaian public universities is determined by a national examination following completion of senior secondary school.

-EPI’s involvement in Ghana began in 2007 and today we sponsor students at two universities: the University of Ghana, Accra, and Kwame Nkruma University of Science and Technology (KNUST), Kumasi.
+EPI’s involvement in Ghana began in 2007 and today we sponsor students at three universities: the University of Ghana, Accra, and Kwame Nkruma University of Science and Technology (KNUST), Kumasi and the University for Development Studies, Tamale.
 All scholarship recipients can be classified as “gifted;” all are from families and areas of great financial need, and have had to overcome extremely challenging obstacles on their paths to a university education.